20th Century

 Céline Maillard was a 2018 Mellon Fellow for Reaching New Publics.

-Kaelie Giffel was a 2019 Mellon Collaborative Fellow for Reaching New Publics with Caitlin
+Kaelie Giffel was a 2019 Mellon Collaborative Fellow for Reaching New Publics with Ca

 Maxine Savage is a doctoral candidate in Scandinavian Studies at the University of Washington.
 Their research explores queer history and temporality, racialized sexuality and gender, and climate and place-based discourses in contemporary Nordic literature and cinema.

-Jasmine Mahmoud is Assistant Professor of Theatre History and Performance Studies at the University of Washington, with an affiliate appointment in Art History.
+Jasmine Mahmoud is Assistant Professor of Theatre History and Performance Studies at the University of Washington, with affiliate appointments in Art History and Comparative History of Ideas.

 Alexandra Meany is a fifth-year doctoral candidate in the Department of English at the University of Washington.